Brazil Begins Paying Final Respects To Football Giant Pele - UrduPoint

 Thousands of fans and football dignitaries including FIFA president Gianni Infantino slowly filed through the Vila Belmiro, home to Pele's longtime club, Santos, where the coffin bearing the remains of "O Rei" (The King) was displayed in the center of the field.

 "Pele is eternal.
-He's a global icon of football," he told journalists in Santos, a southeastern port city 75 kilometers (45 miles) outside Sao Paulo.
+He's a global icon of football," he told journalists in Santos, a southeastern port city 75 kilometers (45 miles) from Sao Paulo.

 "My whole childhood was influenced by what Pele did for Brazil, by his World Cup wins.
 He was a national idol," Mota, 59, told AFP.